First 48 Hours: Documentary spotlights the journey of international students

 “The person I was then is completely different from the person I am today.
 I worked so hard to come here.
 Remembering the beginning will be emotional for me.”

-Shradda Prasad, associate director, international student experience and global fluency at the Centre for International Experience, says she couldn’t be prouder of the year-long project.
+Shraddha Prasad, associate director, international student experience and global fluency at the Centre for International Experience, says she couldn’t be prouder of the year-long project, which received support from U of T’s International Student Experience Fund.

 “International students have such impact in the U of T community through the perspectives they bring to the university through their lived experiences and their cultural backgrounds,” she says, noting that funding is already underway for a second film project titled International Students: Life After Graduation.